What is Positive Deviance?

 How converging fields of co-creation and positive deviance may increase value in healthcare

 Read on the methods and ways in which Positive Deviance can be applied in security organizations

 This article explores innovative uses of data to drive global development

-To receive Positive Deviance news in your inbox, sign up for our bi-annual newsletters by scrolling to the bottom of any page of the PD website and entering your name and email address in the “Newsletter” section.
+To receive Positive Deviance news in your inbox, sign up for our bi-annual newsletters!
+(Scroll to the bottom of any page of the PD website and enter your name and email address in the “Newsletter” box)